 \Please remember this listing is a guide to help students and is subject to change.
 Teachers may create additional dress code requirements for specific classes and activities in order to meet the safety needs of the class, or for field trips and class activities.

 CODE OF CLASSROOM CONDUCT

-All of the students are expected to follow the Code of Conduct, known as "The Trojan Code" of expectations:
+All of the students are expected to follow the Code of Conduct: